SteveLauC/Notes/database/Database_System_Concepts/Ch13_Data_Storage_Structures.md

 ## 13.2.3 Storing Large Objects

-1. Many databases choose to store very large objectss, such as video data, outside of the database, in a file system.
+1. Many databases choose to store very large objectss, such as video data, outside of the database, in file system.
 In such cases, the database may store the filename(usually a path in the file system) as an attribute of a tuple in the database.